covid-19-sds/covid-19-sds.github.io/index.md

 We use it to generate one network describing the contact patterns of about 85.000 agents in the Boston area during a period of four months and three layers (Community, Households and Schools).

-The community layer is based on mobility data, the households layer is built from census data for generating children and parents or people living alone come from the individuals present in the community, and finally, the school layer is based on children from households.
+The community layer is based on mobility data, the households layer is built from census data for generating children and parents or people living alone come from the individuals present in the community, and finally, the schools layer is based on children from households.

 Probabilities of contact are based on the time of two individuals being in the same place.